 (Photo: Chengdu Institute of Biology)

-Director of Conservation Genetics, San Diego Zoo Global, California
+Director of Conservation Genetics, San Diego Zoo Wildlife Alliance, California

 Oliver A. Ryder, PhD, is Director of Conservation Genetics and holds the Kleberg Chair at the San Diego Zoo Institute for Conservation Research.
 He oversees laboratory group that undertakes studies in the areas of molecular genetics, genomics, and stem cell biology.
 These efforts benefit from his long involvement with the Frozen Zoo® project, a unique resource of cell cultures that has made notable scientific contributions in the field of conservation and other biological disciplines.
 His professional career has been devoted to developing and applying genetic research methods in support of endangered species conservation efforts for species held in the Zoo and wild populations.

 Dr. Ryder is a geneticist with broad background and training.
 His educational background includes a Bachelor of Arts degree in biology from the University of California, Riverside, and a Ph.D. in biology from the University of California, San Diego.
 He holds a position of adjunct professor in the Department of Evolution, Behavior and Ecology, in the Division of Biology, at the University of California, San Diego.
 He is also an Adjunct Professor at San Diego State.
 Dr. Ryder has contributed key studies relevant to conservation management efforts for gorillas, California condors, African rhinos, Przewalski’s horses, Anegada iguanas, giant pandas, bighorn sheep, and numerous other species.
 He has been a leader in developing studies that link conservation efforts for small managed populations, such as are held in zoos, with larger landscape scale efforts for wild populations.
 His TEDx talk on YouTube introduced his current project on genetic rescue.

 Program Manager, GBIRd, Island Conservation